Blacbrd/BodyTracking/README.md

 Supported words are limited by the small recognizer grammar.
 Useful commands you can say while the program runs:

-* `calibrate arms` → Dummy function, doesn't do anything
+- `calibrate arms` → Dummy function, doesn't do anything
-* `calibrate legs` → sets knee threshold
+- `calibrate legs` → sets knee threshold
-* `calibrate head` → recalibrates base head rotation
+- `calibrate head` → recalibrates base head rotation
-* `calibrate box` → repositions the inventory box for hand mode
+- `calibrate box` → repositions the inventory box for hand mode
-* `change hand` → switch to hand mode (inventory / menus)
+- `change hand` → switch to hand mode (inventory / menus)
-* `change body` → switch back to body mode
+- `change body` → switch back to body mode

 ---

-## Configurable constants (top of `bodyTracker.py`)
+## Configurable constants (`configurables.py`)

-* `SMALL_ANGLE_THRESHOLD`, `LARGE_ANGLE_THRESHOLD` — punch detection angles
+- `SMALL_ANGLE_THRESHOLD`, `LARGE_ANGLE_THRESHOLD` - punch detection angles
-* `CONSECUTIVE_PUNCH_THRESHOLD` — time window for “mining” detection
+- `CONSECUTIVE_PUNCH_THRESHOLD` - time window for “mining” detection
-* `KNEE_OFFSET` — how far above knees the purple threshold line is drawn (pixels)
+- `KNEE_OFFSET` - how far above knees the purple threshold line is drawn (pixels)
-* `WALK_THRESHOLD_ENABLED`, `CONSECUTIVE_WALK_THRESHOLD` — walking behaviour
+- `WALK_THRESHOLD_ENABLED`, `CONSECUTIVE_WALK_THRESHOLD` - walking behaviour
-* `DOMINANT_HAND` — `"Right"` or `"Left"`
+- `DOMINANT_HAND` - `"Right"` or `"Left"`
-* `RECTANGLE_WIDTH` / `HEIGHT` — hand-mode pointing box size
+- `RECTANGLE_WIDTH` / `HEIGHT` - hand-mode pointing box size
-* `MONITOR` selection is automatic from `screeninfo`
+- `MONITOR` selection is automatic from `screeninfo`

 ---

 ## Safety notes (IMPORTANT)

-* This program will click and press keys.
+- This program will click and press keys.
 Keep a spare keyboard/mouse or an OS-level input lock if you need to regain control quickly.
-* Test with Minecraft already opened and in focus to prevent the mouse from drifting onto other programs.
+- Test with Minecraft already opened and in focus to prevent the mouse from drifting onto other programs.
-* Do not run on an account or system where unexpected keypresses could be dangerous.
+- Do not run on an account or system where unexpected keypresses could be dangerous.
-* Make sure stretch/warm up before using the program, and take regular breaks.
+- Make sure stretch/warm up before using the program, and take regular breaks.
-* The head turning feature is very finecky and hard to get used to, make sure to avoid fast head movements as these can cause neck strain (trust me I've been there).
+- The head turning feature is very finecky and hard to get used to, make sure to avoid fast head movements as these can cause neck strain (trust me I've been there).

 ---